farisachugthai/ipython/docs/source/tutorial/shell.rst

 IPython as a system shell
 =========================

+.. module:: system_shell
+   :synopsis: Describe how to utilize IPython as a system shell.

 Overview
 ========

+.. todo:: The first part isn't true any more.
+You have to configure prompts differently.

 It is possible to adapt IPython for system shell usage.
 In the past, IPython shipped a special 'sh' profile for this purpose, but it had been quarantined